Beauty With Attitude

 In most films I put a few postcards around my mirror, they’re like my good luck charms, my benediction and my company.
 That picture by Man Ray is one of them.

-JW: You got started with make up at the BBC?
+BP: You got started with make-up at the BBC?

 MR: I studied Art, yeah, at Glasgow Art School.